 To combat this we hope to build a thriving community within a mini social-network of sorts.
 The idea is you will only be matched or given the opportunity to play against friends within the network.

 We'll leverage this network to run tournaments, league's and other competitions.
 Not to forget the network will allow players to discuss all kinds of things about the game such as battle strategy, army-list creation, and whatever else players want to talk about.

 Finally we'd like to add the ability to create and share battle-reports.
 The game will allow players to review their completed battles, grab camera shots from pivotal moments and then compile them into a battle-report they themselves can write.
 We love reading battle-reports, and we're sure many of you do too.

 We really want the Virtual Miniatures experience to be something you can indulge in whenever you have some free time.
 To aid in this we hope to release a companion mobile app that will allow you to create and tinker with army-lists, interact with the community, read battle-reports and more.

 We intend to release the first beta of the game with 2 factions, but then provide expansions including new factions, weapons, and additions to existing factions as time goes on.

 The network is set to be released as part of the beta to facility multiplayer options although it's full feature set will come over time.
 The mobile app will come after the beta release.

 Help us help you help us

-We have a lot of idea about how we can best approximate a tabletop experience on your computer, and about the rules to which the game should be played.
-But the game is not just for us, and so we'd love to here any ideas, thoughts or anything really that you think could make the experience better.
+We have a lot of ideas about how we can best approximate a tabletop experience on your computer; and about the rules to which the game should be played.
+But the game is not just for us, so we'd love to hear any ideas, thoughts or anything really that you think could make the experience better.
 Drop us an email firstname.lastname@example.org .
 Thanks in advance.